openpst/libopenpst/README.md

     make

-This will build both debug and release binaries.
+This will build both debug and release libs.
 You can build just debug or release with `make debug` or `make release`

 ### Compiling on Windows